frandelgado/ChetosMal-TLA/README.md

 ```
 ./dankcompiler my_dank_file.dank my_dank_out_file.c
 ```
-An input file must be specified, but if no output file is specified it will default to out.c
+An input file can be specified, but if no output file is specified it will default to out.c

-You can also use the dank compilation bash script to compile derectly to an executable like so:
+You can also use the dank compilation bash script to compile directly to an executable like so:
 ```
 ./dank my_dank_file.dank
 ```